ES-DOC/pyosl/docs/04_machinery.md

 ```

+The underlying code here makes all classes and enums instances of the ``OntoBase`` class.

 The factory also includes a validator for checking to see if any specific
 instance is an acceptable value for a particular property attribute.
 This
 validator adds some additional functionality over the standard python